Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 A Drastic Change in the Landscape

-However, something felt different after reaching the fork at mile 1.5.
-Holy isht, the area had been through logging!
-No Doubt Peak now looked naked without trees overhead.
-Meanwhile, I wondered where the new logging was leading.
+After a few hours of sleep, I began walking at 4 AM, anticipating a long day ahead.
+My goal was Tombstone Peak and Solitude Peak on day one, depending on my arrival time at Ouzel Lake.
+However, something felt different after reaching the road fork at mile 1.5.
+Whoa, the area had been logged, and No Doubt Peak looked naked without trees.
+Meanwhile, I wondered where the new logging road was headed.

 Border obelisk between the US (left) and Canada